qgis/QGIS-Documentation/docs/training_manual/forestry/stands_digitazing.rst

 Finally, turn off the visibility of all the layers except :kbd:`forest_stands` and :kbd:`rautjarvi_georef`.
 Make sure that the map image has not transparency any more.

-A couple of important things to note before you start digitizing:
+A few important things to note before you start digitizing:

 * Don't try to be too accurate with the digitizing of the borders.
 * If a border is a straight line, digitize it with just two nodes.
 In general,